microsoft/ivy/language.md

     x := y + next

-The lack of paretheses introduces no ambiguity, since the action `next` is not a value and cannot itself be passed as an argument to the function `+`.
-An advantage of this convetion is that we don't have to remember whether `next` is an action or a variable, and we can easily replace a variable by an action without modifying all references to the variable.
+The lack of parentheses introduces no ambiguity, since the action `next` is not a value and cannot itself be passed as an argument to the function `+`.
+An advantage of this convention is that we don't have to remember whether `next` is an action or a variable, and we can easily replace a variable by an action without modifying all references to the variable.